Tim-KS/Coffee-Capital/README.md

 ## Installation Requirements
 1. Installation of Microsoft Visual Studio
-2. Open up Terminal within Microsoft and type in the following commands:
+2. Open up a Git Bash terminal
- -
- -
+3. Clone the GitHub repository to your preferred location with `git clone https://github.com/Tim-KS/Music-Search-Webpage.git`

 ## Future Developments
  - Add an admin user to view ALL orders